NativeScript/firebase/packages/firebase-admob/README.md

 ```
 6. Display the ad

-You can choose when to show the ad by calling `show()` on the ad instance.
-For example, you can call the method after the load event.
+To show the ad on the screen, call the `show()` method on the ad instance.

 ```ts
 import { RewardedAd } from '@nativescript/firebase-admob'